 Another year, another PC Gaming Show conference.
-Now I’m not really a PC guy like I used to be.
-I’ve hardly even touched my computer in over a year or so.
-It’s quite sad and I would love to go back to it, it’s just my backlog on other consoles is killing me.
-Maybe there’ll be something at this year’s conference that will convince me to go back?
-Well, without further ado let’s see what they have to offer.
+Now, I’m not really a PC guy like I used to be; I’ve barely touched my computer in over a year or so.
+I’d love to go back to it; maybe there will be something at this year’s conference that will convince me to?
+Well, without further ado, let’s see what this year has to offer.

 XCOM 2: War of the Chosen

-Starting with a bang with one of my favorite game series out there!
-The Chosen have made their way to Earth in a last ditch effort to put an end to the human race.
-Three unique and powerful Chosen have come to make life a living hell, the Assassin, Hunter, and Warlock – with powers respective to their names.
-With War of the Chosen it is the players duty to put and end to these elite soldiers and luckily your not alone.
-Joining in the battle are three new factions, the stealthy Reapers, ex-alien Skirmishers, and the mighty Templars – but you must earn their trust first.
-Travel new landscapes, wield new weapons, and use new powers to stop the mighty Chosen in this expansion to XCOM – launching August 29th on PC, Xb1, and Ps4.
+Starting with a bang, one of my favorite game series out there, The Chosen, have made their way to Earth in a last ditch effort to put an end to the human race.
+Three unique and powerful Chosen have come to make life a living hell; the Assassin, Hunter, and Warlock – with powers respective to their names.
+With War of the Chosen, it is the player’s duty to put an end to these elite soldiers and luckily, you’re not alone.
+Joining in the battle are three new factions, the stealthy Reapers, ex-alien Skirmishers, and the mighty Templars – but, you must first earn their trust.
+Travel new landscapes, wield additional weapons, and use new powers to stop the mighty Chosen in this expansion to XCOM – launching August 29th on PC, Xbox One, and PS4.

-I’m so excited for this expansion.
-I love XCOM and I loved the Enemy Within dlc for the previous title.
-War of the Chosen is supposedly the biggest update they have ever done for a game so I have huge expectations.
-I feel like the new factions will change things drastically and then the neutral “lost” faction will cause some chaos.
-Also, it’s awesome that the three chosen basically level up alongside the character to pose a lasting challenge.
-I can’t wait.
+I’m so excited for this expansion; I love the series and the Enemy Within DLC for the previous title.
+War of the Chosen is supposedly the biggest update they’ve ever done for a game, so I have huge expectations.
+I believe the new factions will change the game’s aspects drastically and the neutral “lost” faction will cause some chaos.
+Also, it’s interesting that the three chosen will level up alongside the character to pose a lasting challenge.
+I can’t wait!

-Next up in the PC Gaming Show was a very interesting title made by a studio of only 2 developers.
-Ooblets is a very cutesy little game that looks a lot like something along the lines of “Adventure Time”.
-It’s something that seems like it’ll warm your heart a little.
-Gameplay wise this little adorable game blends two of my favorite games together.
-It’s basically Harvest Moon where you farm and tend to some crops that eventually grow and turn into little cute Ooblets.
-It then transforms into a Pokemon style game where you use the Ooblets you grow in combat.
-I could personally sink hours into Harvest Moon or Pokemon so this seems perfect.
-I have high hopes for Ooblets, launching in 2018 for PC and Xbox.
+Next up in the PC Gaming Show was a very peculiar title made by a studio of only two developers.
+Ooblets is a very cutesy, artistic game that resembles the aesthetic of “Adventure Time”.
+Surely, it will warm the hearts of those who play it.
+Gameplay wise, this adorable game seems blends two of my favorite series together; it’s basically Harvest Moon, where you farm, tend to crops, and watch them turn into precious, little Ooblets.
+It also resembles a Pokemon-esque game, where you can use the Ooblets you grow in combat.
+With two of my favorite gaming mechanics combined in a fresh, charming game, I have high hopes for Ooblets, launching in 2018 for PC and Xbox.

 Mount & Blade 2 Bannerlord

-Another PC game series that I’ve never played but looks like a lot of fun is the Mount & Blade series.
-I don’t know too much of this game but I always see large scale battle occuring in the short gameplay snippets I’ve seen.
-From the trailer it looks like it’s coming back with all of the amazing action and large scale army battles.
-It looks fun and is another series with a large following but outside of that, I don’t know much more.
+Another PC game series that I’ve never played, but I’m interested in, the Mount & Blade series.
+I’m not very knowledgeable of this series, but I always see large scale battles occurring in the gameplay snippets I’ve seen.
+From the trailer, it appears like it’s coming back with all of the amazing action and it’s huge army fights.
+Mount & Blade is another series with a large following, but outside of that, I don’t know much more.